 When a junior moves up an age group, their new classification is calculated from their best three qualifying scores in the twelve months prior to their birthday, treated as though they were shot in the new age group.

 The indoor and outdoor seasons have completely different Classification systems.
 In both cases in order to achieve a particular classification you have to enter three correctly completed score sheets with the requisite scores, within a single season.
-You can see what scores you need on our Classifications Calculator.

 The indoor classifications are single letters, A through H where A is the highest classification and H is the lowest.